Skip to main content

 Condition Nodes

-Branch based on sensor data or twin state
+Branch based on sensor data, twin state, or model results

 Delay Nodes